natchayal/Drinking-Water-Database/README.md

 The website for this project can be viewed here (*in progress*).

 ## 💧 Executive Summary 💧
-I spent a lot of time exploring various drinking water database available on the internet.
+I spent a lot of time exploring various drinking water database available on the internet including national, state-level, and local-level databases.
 I evaluated resources on the relevance of the data they provided as well as how easily the data could be accessed and downloaded, a summary of which is provided below.
 I also generated a number of R scripts, provided as interactive R markdown notebooks (.Rmd) files that demonstrate how some of these datasets are accessed and visualized.

 While this represents a number of useful sites, it's certainly not exhaustive.